Dip (song)

 "Dip" is a song recorded by American rapper Tyga for his seventh studio album Legendary (2019).
 It was released on September 19, 2018, by Last Kings Records and Empire Distribution as the third single from the album.
 An alternate version of the song featuring rapper Nicki Minaj was released on October 29, 2018, along with an accompanying music video.

+Background and recording

+Tyga spoke about the making of the track in a 2019 interview with Billboard: “I was in the studio with [Nicki Minaj].
+I went to her house, we sat there and she wrote the record.
+Being there while she was recording reminded me of old Young Money days when we all used to be in the studio together.”

 Music video

 An accompanying music video for the remix version of the song was released on Tyga's YouTube and Vevo accounts on October 29, 2018.
 It was directed by Tyga and Arrad for Riveting Entertainment.
-The music video takes heavy influence from "Scream" by Michael Jackson and Janet Jackson.
+Tyga said the music video “was inspired heavily” by "Scream" by Michael Jackson and Janet Jackson.

 Commercial performance

 "Dip" debuted at number 83 on the Billboard Hot 100, becoming the 100th entry on the Hot 100 for Nicki Minaj.
 Minaj also became the fifth act to do so and the first female artist to achieve this feat.
 It moved 20 spots to number 63 the following week.
 On January 22, 2019, Dip was certified Gold By RIAA after selling 500,000 units in the United States of America.
-The certification is Tyga's third after "Taste" and "SWISH", prior to his 2019 album Legendary.
+The certification is Tyga's third after "Taste" and "Swish", prior to his 2019 album Legendary.